About the Abrams Falls Trail

-From Gatlinburg, turn right at the Sugarlands Visitor Center onto Little River Road and on to Cades Cove, where you will travel nearly halfway around the 11-mile loop road to the parking area for the 5-mile round-trip hike to Abrams Falls.
+From Gatlinburg, turn right at the Sugarlands Visitor Center onto Little River Road toward Cades Cove, where you will travel nearly halfway around the 11-mile loop road to the parking area for the 5-mile round-trip hike to Abrams Falls.
 From Townsend, you should take TN 321 to the national park entrance, turn right on Little River Road and head toward Cades Cove.

-You will climb to approximately 1,800 feet at one point, but when you arrive at the falls you are actually 300 feet lower than when you started.
+You will climb to approximately 1,800 feet at one point, but when you arrive at the waterfall, you will actually be 300 feet lower than your starting point.

 From the parking area, enter the forest and cross the wooden bridge at Abrams Creek.
 The trail leads right 0.5 mile to the Elijah Oliver Place and left to begin the hike to Abrams Falls.

-Eighteen smaller streams drain the slopes of the Great Smoky Mountains National Park’s, Cades Cove and empty into Abrams Creek.
-At the falls, what was the relatively peaceful Abrams Creek is suddenly diverted into a narrow chute along the right side, transforming Abrams to a violent and beautiful twenty-foot plunge over the ledge.
+Eighteen smaller streams drain the slopes of the Great Smoky Mountains National Park and empty into Abrams Creek.
+At the falls, what was the relatively peaceful Abrams Creek is suddenly diverted into a narrow chute along the right side, transforming Abrams to a beautiful twenty-foot plunge over the ledge.
 During the hot summer months, the natural pool attracts sunbathers and swimmers.
 During June, the falls are framed by rhododendron and laurel that have grown up the steep bank found at this point on Abrams Creek.
-The mist created by the plunge of the falls creates a natural air conditioner, and the pool is a wonderful spot to pause, cool off, and enjoy some of the very best the Park has to offer the visitor.
+The mist created by the plunge of the falls creates a naturally fresh mountain air, and the pool is a wonderful spot to pause, cool off and enjoy some of the very best the park has to offer the visitor.

 For those who want to hike further, the remaining two miles of the trail are more isolated and challenging than the section you have just completed.
-The trail ends at the Abrams Creek Ford, where the hiker can pick up the Hannah Mountain Trail (which leads left 1.9 miles to the Rabbit Creek Trail at Scott Gap) and Hatcher Mountain Trail (which leads right 2.8 miles to the Cooper Road Trail and the Beard Cane Creek Trail).
-Otherwise, you can retrace your steps to the Abrams Creek Trail and return to Cades Cove–completing the 5-mile trek to Abrams Falls and back.
-From there you can continue on the Cades Cove Loop Road to the visitors center where you can refresh yourself and then enjoy the remaining sights of Cades Cove.
+The trail ends at the Abrams Creek Ford, where the hiker can pick up on the Hannah Mountain Trail (which leads left 1.9 miles to the Rabbit Creek Trail at Scott Gap) and Hatcher Mountain Trail (which leads right 2.8 miles to the Cooper Road Trail and the Beard Cane Creek Trail).
+Otherwise, you can retrace your steps to the Abrams Creek Trail and return to Cades Cove–completing the 5-mile trek to Abrams Falls trail and back.
+From there, you can continue on the Cades Cove Loop Road to the visitors center where you can refresh yourself and enjoy the remaining historical sites at Cades Cove.

-If your trek to Abrams Falls is a day-hike, take a knapsack and carry a few extra items.
-Include some bottled water and a snack.
-Never drink the water from a Park stream without boiling it first.
-Though the streams in the park are invitingly cool and deceptively clear, they contain bacteria that can wreck your trip and a substantial period thereafter, if you succumb to the temptation to drink from them.
-You might even include a camera in your knapsack too.
+If your trek to Abrams Falls is a day-hike, you should take a backpack and carry a few extra items.
+Include some bottled water, a snack and any other safety items.
+Never drink the water from any of the national park rivers or streams.
+Though the streams in the park are invitingly cool and deceptively clear, they contain bacteria that can wreck your trip and a substantial period thereafter.
 If you are making an overnight trip to LeConte Lodge, you’ll be carrying a backpack, and we assume here that you have included all the necessary items and arranged for the required reservation at the lodge.
 A backcountry permit is required for overnight stays in the backcountry.
 Certain campsites are reserved in advance.
-Smoky Mountain backcountry permits are available online.
-You can also contact the Backcountry Office for more information or assistance with trip planning by calling: 865-436-1297.
+Smoky Mountain backcountry permits are available online or you can contact the Backcountry Office for more information or assistance with trip planning by calling: 865-436-1297.